Feathered Pipe Foundation: Awaken Your Humanity – Body, Mind & Spirit

-The Feathered Pipe Foundation’s mission is to help people find their direction through access to programs and experiences that cultivate awareness of their truest selves; enrich spirit, mind, and body; explore the world’s wisdom and discoveries; and actively practice seva (service) to support healing, education, community and empowerment.
+“The mission of the Feathered Pipe Foundation is to help people find their direction through access to programs and experiences that cultivate awareness of their truest selves; enrich spirit, mind, and body; explore the world’s wisdom and discoveries; and actively practice seva (service) to support healing, education, community and empowerment.”

-What the Foundation is About
+What the Feathered Pipe Foundation is About

-Since our inception in 1976, the Feathered Pipe Foundation – a registered non-profit 501(c)3 organization – has been focused on the elevation of human consciousness.
+Since our inception in 1975, the Feathered Pipe Foundation – a registered non-profit 501(c)3 organization – has been focused on the elevation of human consciousness.
 We recognize both the privilege and responsibility to nurture sustainable and holistic communities and preserve cultural traditions that embrace and inspire such inclusive philosophies.

-We host yoga retreats in Montana and yoga tours around the world with master teachers whose styles encompass the full spectrum of specialties and emphasis, including yoga therapy, meditation, and much more.
+We host yoga retreats in Montana and yoga tours around the world with master teachers whose styles encompass the full spectrum of specialties and emphasis, including yoga and Ayurveda, mindfulness and meditation, shamanism and nature-centered spirituality.
 Every event we host is informed and embraced by the spirit and function of the Feathered Pipe Foundation’s core purpose – seva yoga.